dleitee/showdeps/readme.md

 # showdeps

-A little library to list all dependencies from code.
+A little library to list all imports in a code.

 ## Install